 The Heron Islander is a large (34m) comfortable boat with a bar, and usually a movie for the kids.
 It has two deck levels, and inside (air-conditioned) and outside seating.
-The boat travels to Heron Island and back 11 days out of every fortnight.
+The boat travels to Heron Island and back every day of the week except Tuesdays and Thursdays.
 Departing the Gladstone Marina at 11am arriving Heron at 1pm, and departing Heron at 2pm arriving back at Gladstone around 4pm.

 There is a coach connection from the airport departing 10.15 am directly to the Marina; and another that transfers from the arriving boat back to the airport arriving just before 5pm.
 You will need to ensure your flights fit within this schedule, allowing a little contingency time for possible delays.

 The alternatives to the Heron Islander are the seaplanes operated by Australia by Seaplane, or the helicopter.

 There is no airstrip at Heron, so in-coming flights land on the water in the lagoon adjacent the jetty and depart as soon as they have deposited or collected passengers.

 This means that flights are weather and tide dependent, as they need enough water to land and take off again on.
 It also means that you will need to wade ashore at Heron Island so wear shorts and sandals for the trip.
 It’s a very scenic 25-35 minute trip though, so you should have your camera handy throughout.